World Bank chief highlights 'tragic reversal' in development amid pandemic | english.lokmat.com

 World Bank chief highlights 'tragic reversal' in development amid pandemic

-World Bank Group President David Malpass said on Wednesday that the COVID-19 pandemic is pushing up poverty and debt levels in low-income countries, highlighting a "tragic reversal" in development.
+Washington, Oct 14 World Bank Group President David Malpass has said the Covid-19 pandemic is pushing up poverty and debt levels in low-income countries, highlighting a "tragic reversal" in development.

 "It's already pushed nearly 100 million people into extreme poverty.
-That's the added number in extreme poverty," Malpass said at a virtual press conference during the IMF-World Bank Annual Meetings.
+That's the added number in extreme poverty," Malpass said on Wednesday at a virtual press conference during the IMF-World Bank Annual Meetings, Xinhua news agency reported.

 "We're witnessing a tragic reversal in development.
 The progress in reducing extreme poverty has been set back by years - for some, by a decade," he continued.